djndl1/CSNotes/cpp/a_tour_of_cpp.md

 This way, we no longer need a desctructor for `Smiley` since the destructor of `unique_ptr` takes responsiblity.
 The code using `unique_ptr` will be as efficient as code using raw pointers.

 ## Essential operations

-Some operations such as initialization, assignment, cioy and move, are **fundamental** in the sense that language rules make assumptions about them.
+Some operations such as initialization, assignment, copy and move, are **fundamental** in the sense that language rules make assumptions about them.

 Constructors, destructors, and copy and move operations for a type are not logically separate.
-We must define them as amtched set or suffer logical or performance problems.
+We must define them as matched set or suffer logical or performance problems.

 ```c++
 class X {